dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

   - *Send NTLM response only*: Clients use NTLM authentication only and use NTLMv2 session security if the server supports it; domain controllers accept LM, NTLM, and NTLMv2 authentication.
   - *Send NTLMv2 response only*: Clients use NTLMv2 authentication only and use NTLMv2 session security if the server supports it; domain controllers accept LM, NTLM, and NTLMv2 authentication.
   - *Send NTLMv2 response only.
 Refuse LM*: Clients use NTLMv2 authentication only and use NTLMv2 session security if the server supports it; domain controllers refuse LM (accept only NTLM and NTLMv2 authentication).
   - *Send NTLMv2 response only.
-Refuse LM and NTLM*: Clients use NTLMv2 authentication only and use NTLMv2 session security if the server supports it; domain controllers refuse LM and NTLM (accept only NTLMv2 authentication). <br><br>
+Refuse LM and NTLM*: Clients use NTLMv2 authentication only and use NTLMv2 session security if the server supports it; domain controllers refuse LM and NTLM (accept only NTLMv2 authentication).

   **Default**: Send NTLMv2 response only.
 Refuse LM and NTLM